cfpb/development/guides/screen-reader-differences.md

 |  NVDA | 64.9%  |
 |  VoiceOver | 39.6%  |

 JAWS and NVDA are Windows applications.
 VoiceOver is available as a desktop Mac OS application and on iOS devices.
+If you are new to screen readers or need a refresher, check out this [demo video of how a screen reader works](https://www.youtube.com/watch?v=q_ATY9gimOM).

 ## Commonalities